guikarai/LinuxONE-ECC/rsa-lab.md

 End of Test for 15360
 ```

-Please, report to the performance table, the sum of real+user+sys time according key size for the column "Digital signature in seconds".
+Please, report to the performance table, the sum of **real+user+sys** time according key size for the column "**Digital signature in seconds**".
 Don't you see how explonential is the time required for such RSA crypto workload?

 Let's see together what has been generated.
 Please issue the following command:
 ```